Posts

 Image

 THE SAVAGE SWORD OF CONAN — Issue no. 34, August 1978 / Since I’ve started collecting Marvel books from 1978, I’ve picked up a few of Marvel’s magazines.
 As you might recall, these “magazines” differ from “comic books” (which, yes, are also technically magazines) as they are slightly larger, contain more pages, and are printed in black-and-white instead of color.
 I have picked up several SAVAGE SWORD OF CONAN issues, along with a couple issues of MARVEL PREMIERE and an issue of HULK! (which was printed in color — I am pretty sure it got the color treatment because of the popular-at-the-time INCREDIBLE HULK TV show).
 These magazines are really fun to read.
 They’re not treasury-size, but just being a little bigger than the standard comics of the day really lets the art (and lettering!) shine.
-Book: The Savage Sword of Conan Issue No.: 34 Published: August 1, 1978 Titles: “Lair of the Ice Worm” Cover Price: $1 Format: Original paper copy Since I’ve started coll
+Book: The Savage Sword of Conan Issue No.: 34 Published: August 1, 1978 Title: “Lair of the Ice Worm” Cover Price: $1 Format: Original paper copy Since I’ve started col...

 Day of the Death-Dancers!